Close Menu

 The fellowship’s founding director, James F. Smith, MD, served as chair of the Department of Obstetrics and Gynecology from 2011-2017, and he shepherded the development of this program within the Family Medicine Department under the supervision of Amy McGaha, MD.

 The majority of labor and delivery experience occurs at CHI Health Immanuel Medical Center and CHI Health Creighton University Medical Center–Bergan Mercy under the supervision of board-certified OB-GYN physicians.
-As a major regional health network, CHI Health also offers fellows the opportunity to experience obstetrical care in more rural settings within the network.

 The fellowship is sponsored academically by Creighton University.
-Since the School of Medicine was founded in 1892, Creighton has dedicated significant time and effort training and developing physicians.
-While fellows will undoubtedly graduate the program with stellar obstetrical skills, scholarly activity under the supervision of experienced professors and faculty development as a teacher within the Department of Family Medicine are invaluable parts of this experience.
+Since the School of Medicine was founded in 1892, Creighton has dedicated significant time and effort to training and developing physicians.
+While fellows will undoubtedly graduate from the program with stellar obstetrical skills, scholarly activity under the supervision of experienced professors and faculty development as a teacher within the Department of Family Medicine are invaluable parts of this experience.

 If you have any questions, please do not hesitate to contact us.
 We look forward to hearing from you!